 So without further ado, here they are in reverse order…

-And with its reasonably close proximity to some of Tassie’s wildest places (including Cradle Mountain), it was certainly one waterfall that stood out to us on a trip that was affected by drought (on our first visit).
+And with its reasonably close proximity to some of Tassie’s wildest places (including Cradle Mountain), this waterfall stood out to us on a trip adversely affected by drought (on our first visit).

 Adding to the atmosphere of this falls, we even got to experience it from a scary swinging suspension bridge!

-Of all the waterfalls we visited in the Oxley Wild Rivers National Park, only this waterfall had a healthy and voluminous flow when so many others seemed to be either struggling to flow or were dry.
+Of all the waterfalls we visited in the Oxley Wild Rivers National Park, only this waterfall had a healthy and voluminous flow.
+Indeed, so many others seemed to struggle flowing or ceased to flow altogether.

-Whether it was by circumstance or good land management that it sat in a very good drainage where most of its catchment remained uncleared and intact, the result was undeniable as you can see in this photo.
+Whether by circumstance or good land management, the falls seemed to sit in a very good drainage where most of its catchment remained uncleared and intact.
+And we wound up with a quality experience as you can see in this photo.

 Oh and by the way, the waterfall also exhibited power, height, and the precipitous gorge scenery to earn a place on this list of the best Australia Waterfalls.

-This curtain-like multi-tiered waterfall was perhaps the most popular one in the state of Tasmania.
+This curtain-like multi-tiered waterfall might claim the title of the most popular in the state of Tasmania.

-So based on all these things, we just had to give it room on our regional top 10 list of the best Australia Waterfalls.
+Based on all these things, we just had to give it room on our regional top 10 list of the best Australia Waterfalls.

-This resilient waterfall of over 30m withstood some of the harshest drought-ridden conditions in the country, which we witnessed firsthand during our visit to the southeast of Australia in 2006.
+This resilient waterfall of over 30m withstood some of the harshest drought-ridden conditions in the country.

-So for its resilience along with its obvious beauty amidst such difficult conditions, this was an emphatic choice for belonging on our list of Top 10 Australia Waterfalls.
+So for its resilience along with its obvious beauty amidst such difficult conditions, we emphatically included this waterfall on our list of Top 10 Best Australia Waterfalls.

-And true to its claim to fame, we had to earn our sighting of this falls as we risked our rental car on some pretty rugged high-clearance 4wd roads to even get that far into Survivor Country.
+And true to its claim to fame, we had to earn our sighting of this falls by risking damage to our rental car on some pretty rugged high-clearance 4wd roads.

-But once we got there, this unique and remote waterfall, with its 90m plunge followed by a 230m cascade, made us realize that the adventure was well worth it as well as very memorable.
+But once we got to this unique and remote waterfall, we enjoyed its 90m plunge followed by a 230m cascade.
+Indeed, all that trouble made us realize that the adventure yielded an unforgettable experience.

 This impressive escarpment-leaping 120m waterfall in New South Wales’ Morton National Park was a popular attraction.

-It was so popular that not even rain stopped us from sharing the experience with dozens of other tourists.
+Not even rain stopped us from sharing the experience with dozens of other tourists!

-And it was no wonder with its scenic position as it framed a deep and lush valley when viewed from near its top, we understood why it earned its popularity.
+With its scenic position framing a deep and lush valley when viewed from near its top, we understood why it earned its popularity.

 Not to be outdone, we also appreciated its towering size when viewed directly from one of the more distant lookouts further downstream.

-And just a few minutes walk further was another set of waterfalls called Twin Falls to round out the experience.
+And just a few minutes walk further, we encountered another set of waterfalls called Twin Falls to round out the experience.

-This was one waterfall where we went on a bit of an unexpected adventure to see, but in the end, we were treated to a towering 200m falls decorating the head of the Ellenborough Gorge.
+We went on a bit of an unexpected adventure to see this waterfall.
+But in the end, we witnessed a towering 200m falls decorating the head of the Ellenborough Gorge.

-Indeed, this was one of the tallest single-drop waterfalls in Australia, and it also had the scenic vertical backdrop to boot.
+That lofty drop placed this as one of the tallest single-drop waterfalls in Australia.
+It also possessed the scenic vertical backdrop to boot.

 Deep in the remote red rock wilderness of the Kimberley Region of Western Australia, this multi-tiered waterfall easily made our top 10 list.

-Adding to the gorgeous scene were the deep red cliffs framing and contrasting the white of the plunging Mitchell River.
+Adding to the gorgeous scene, the deep red cliffs framed and contrasted the white of the plunging Mitchell River.

-Fortunately, we did have that second option, and indeed, we were richly rewarded with an unforgettable experience among unforgettable scenery.
+Fortunately, we did have that second option, and the adventure richly rewarded us with an unforgettable experience among unforgettable scenery.

 Located deep in the UNESCO World Heritage Wet Tropics Area, this was said to be Australia’s tallest single-drop permanent waterfall at 268m.

-Viewable from numerous positions across the gorge at the top and from its misty base (after a walk through some of the world’s oldest rainforest), it was fairly easy for us to enjoy the falls as well as catch a rainbow or two.
+Viewable from numerous positions across the gorge at the top and from its misty base (after the Djyinda Walk through some of the world’s oldest rainforest), it was fairly easy for us to enjoy the falls as well as catch a rainbow or two in good weather.